-Creating content for your digital signage network can be a stressful and daunting task, especially for those without a background in graphic design.
+Digital signage content creation doesn’t have to be a stressful and daunting task, even for those without a background in graphic design.
 To help you in your digital signage journey, we’ve put together some best practices our design team recommends when creating content for both our headquarters and external clients.
 You’ll learn about design principles, some quick tips, and an easy-to-use design tool that will give you the flexibility needed to capture your viewers’ attention.

 By accommodating people’s reading behavior by organizing your content and text around this principle, you enable your viewers to quickly read, comprehend, and engage with your message without missing a beat.